jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 ## Implementation

-The following implementation is made with Clojure but the majority of the code below is the change events.
+The following implementation is made with Clojure to simulate "state management", but the majority of the code below is the data for `change`-events.
 The function with all the juicy stuff is `change-state` (function body with 4 lines of code).
-This function takes the current state along with event that is changing the state and calculates a new state in an atomic way.
-Leveraging Clojure Atoms for state changes ensures atomic changes (comparable to database transactions).
+This function takes the current state along with event that is changing the state and calculates a new state.
+Leveraging [Clojure Atoms][2] for state changes ensures atomic changes (comparable to database transactions).

 [Run and play with the code on repl.it.][1]